ycorcos1/whisper-app/README.md

 - **Can I use Casper offline?** Yes, it caches results locally and syncs when online.
 - **What if I don't have API keys?** The app runs normally; just skip the Casper setup steps.
 - **Is my data secure?** Yes, vectors are stored in your own Pinecone account, not shared.
+- **What languages does Translator support?** English, Spanish, French, and Italian with auto-detection.
+- **How does Priority Detection work?** Analyzes keywords, urgency indicators, time-sensitive phrases, exclamation marks, and all-caps text.
+- **Can I see my completed tasks?** Yes, Actions, Decisions, and Priority tabs all have History views.

 ## 📄 License